ilikepancakes-ink/twittwebot/README.md

 The bot will:
 - Start immediately and log its status
 - Post a tweet every 24 hours
+- Check for mentions every 5 minutes and reply with random facts
 - Log all activities to `twitter_bot.log`
 - Continue running until stopped with Ctrl+C